nycmeshnet/nycmesh.net/content/faq/index.md

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>

+### <a name="roof"></a>How do I get roof access?

+Usually we require roof access for an install.
+If your roof is locked, it is best to speak to your Super about getting roof access.

+If you can't get roof access you may be able to connect from your balcony if it has a good view.
+We don't do window installs as they are very difficult and the results aren't predictable.

+<font size="3"> <a href="#top">&#8598; Back to top</a> </font>

 ### <a name="alsouse"></a>My neighbor has a rooftop router and is connected to NYC Mesh.
 Can I also use it to connect?

-We encourage neighbors to share their Internet access.
-Ask your neighbor for permission to connect via their rooftop router and reach out to us on [Slack](https://slack.nycmesh.net/).
-We can probably install a switch at the rooftop router and run an ethernet cable to your apartment.
-If you’re connecting to a neighbor we still suggest that you contribute at the levels described above (see Is there a cost to join?[link]).
-We also suggest a recurring $20, $30, $50 or $60 monthly donation if you can afford it.
+Yes, we usually connect multiple apartments to the same antenna on the roof.
+Fill in the join form and reply letting us know that the building is already connected to the Mesh.

 ### <a name="waittime"></a>What is the wait time for a volunteer-led installation?
 How do you decide who to connect first?

 Once you submit your node request form, we will request a panoramic photo from your rooftop or balcony to assess line of sight to nearby nodes and we will then invite you to schedule an appointment on our install calendar.
-Wait times will vary based on the availability of volunteer installers.
+Wait times will vary based on the availability of volunteer installers, but are usually around two weeks.
 If you can convince your neighbors to also join, we will put you at the top of the install list.

 ### <a name="typicalinstall"></a>What is involved in a typical volunteer-led installation?